 The options and combinations are endless.

-With this recipe, I love the sweet and sour combination and the kick form the ginger.
+I love the sweet and sour combination and the kick from the ginger with this recipe.

 Want to make this stuffed chicken tonight?
 Then get the recipe here and get cooking... 🙂